A complete guide to Cambridge IGCSE Physical Education

 How Cambridge IGCSE Physical Education is assessed

 Cambridge IGCSE Physical Education is fully linear.
 The theory paper is sat in May/June or October/November.
-The coursework component (practical performance plus analysis) is evidenced over an extended period during the course and submitted by the school for moderation by Cambridge.
+The practical component is evidenced over an extended period during the course through recorded performance in four chosen sports, and is moderated through an assessor visit organised with Cambridge.

 The qualification is not tiered – all students sit the same paper and any grade A* to G is in reach.